mshteyn/Flavor-Finder/README.md

 ## Challenges

-Significant GPU resources are required to load the necessary components of the model.
+GPU resources are required to perform inference efficient.

 Updating the vector database requires access to subscription-based Google API keys which were beyond our budget.
 We've developed a tool that enables live scrapping of the Google Local API to perform database updates which we have updated within the limits of free use.
 As a result, our vector database is necessarily dated by the age of the dataset we had access to, containing reviews through 2020.